microsoftgraph/msgraph-sdk-powershell/src/Identity.Partner/v1.0/docs/Update-MgTenantRelationshipDelegatedAdminRelationship.md

 ### -Duration
 The duration of the relationship in ISO 8601 format.
 Must be a value between P1D and P2Y inclusive.
-This is set by the partner only when the relationship is in the created status and cannot be changed by the customer.
+This is set by the partner only when the relationship is in the created status and can't be changed by the customer.

 ```yaml
 Type: System.TimeSpan